 - Collagenase injection

-“Nesbit surgery” requires considerable expertise and hence is resorted to at the end only if other options fail.
+“Nesbit surgery” requires considerable expertise; hence, it is resorted to “at the end” only if other options fail.

 The two types of priapism can be described as follows: